turingschool/career-development-curriculum/module_three/job_search_strategies_i.md

 	* When do you need a job by?
 	* What steps do you need to take to secure that job?

-Trying to answer all of these questions at once can feel overwhelming, but in this session, we'll discuss how you can pull together all the professional development pieces you've worked on this module (your resume, your professional story, your flower exercise, your research, your job shadowing experience) to help you answer these questions one by one.
+Trying to answer all of these questions at once can feel overwhelming, but in this session, we'll discuss how you can pull together all the professional development pieces you've worked on this module (your resume, your professional story, your flower exercise week 5, your research, your job shadowing experience week 4) to help you answer these questions one by one.

 ### Objectives
 * Identify your top priorities in your job search